roughterr/puchat/backend/readme.md

-This is a node.js version of the chat app.
-In this version of the app both front-end and backend are written in TypeScript.
+This is the back-end part of  of the chat app.

 ### Prerequisites:
 * install node.js: